CBT in Gambling Addiction

 Approaches to tackling problem gambling through CBT often involve increasing awareness and correcting cognitive distortions or ‘faulty thinking’ about gambling.
 This includes replacing gambling with healthier, non-gambling behaviors and acquiring skills to prevent relapse.

 CBT sessions, whether done individually or in a group, encourage clients to discuss thoughts and feelings linked to their gambling experiences.
 This fosters a deeper understanding of triggers, the thoughts and emotions arising from triggering situations, and how they reinforce problematic gambling behavior.
+If you want to see more about the gambling stats in Ireland, you can read our article.

 Learning how to handle triggers and adjusting thought patterns contributes to reducing problematic behaviors.
 As treatment advances, therapists may prompt clients to participate in activities, reading, or exercises that build upon what was learned in counselling sessions and apply these newfound skills to their daily lives.